 There are many waterfalls near Highlands and Cashiers, North Carolina, that are easily seen and enjoyed.
 Many of these are located along US Highway 64, the Mountain Waters Scenic Byway.
 Here are our eight favorites in the area:

-Dry Falls (above on right): Walk behind this 75-foot waterfall, just a few miles from Highlands along US Highway 64.
+Dry Falls (above on left): Walk behind this 75-foot waterfall, just a few miles from Highlands along US Highway 64.
 See our Dry Falls Guide.

-Glen Falls (above on left): A two-mile roundtrip hike takes you to two beautiful waterfalls, near Highlands.
+Glen Falls (above on right): A two-mile roundtrip hike takes you to two beautiful waterfalls, near Highlands.
 See our Glen Falls Guide.

 Silver Run Falls (left): Located near Cashiers, this beautiful waterfall and swimming spot a short walk from the highway.
 See our Silver Run Falls Guide.

 Bridal Veil Falls (right): Drive behind this unique waterfall, located between Highlands and Dry Falls.
 See our Bridal Veil Falls Guide.

 Bust Your Butt Falls (right): A popular swimming and sliding area along US Highway 64 is Bust Your Butt Falls (also known as Quarry Falls or Bust-Yer-Butt Falls).
 For added excitement, there is a "jump off" rock for diving into the chilly waters.
 See our Bust Your Butt Falls Guide.